MACEDONIAN PROJECT TEAM

-- Prof. dr Aleksandar Uzunov – project leader
+- Prof. dr Aleksandar Uzunov – project coordinator

 - MSc Borche Pavlov – project assistant